gailhantson/gailhantson/README.md

 I'm a messy, multipassionate writer and technologist with a big garden and a bigger, messier digital garden.
 I have a background in creative writing and theatrical production, and have spent years pursuing my interests in content strategy.
 I'm interested in technologies both new and old - but especially free and open source.
 I've been a lot of people, seen a lot of things, and written a lot of unpublished fluff.

-## Projects and Proofs

-A project is something complete, rounded-out, and ready to be shown to the world.
-A project involves many skills and competencies, and is composed out of proofs.

-A proof is a little piece of - well, proof - that I know what I'm doing sometimes.
-It typically covers only one or few skills and competencies.
-They're shorter and more digestable than exploring a large, possibly unfinished project.

-## Portfolio and Blog

-My biggest, most complete project: My portfolio and blog.

 ## Get In Touch

 The best way to reach me is by sending me an email at gailhantson@hotmail.com or by contacting me on LinkedIn.